 The middle school counseling program supports the objectives of the Middle Years Program (MYP) by helping students develop thinking skills, global awareness, and becoming respectful, enthusiastic life-long learners.
 The counselor assists students in learning social, organizational and study skills through a variety of workshops and homeroom activities.

-At the high school level, the counselor assumes two responsibilities: guidance and university counseling with the goal of supporting students in becoming self-reflective, academically successful, healthy, and responsible young adults.
-The counselor regularly meets with teachers to keep track of students’ academic, social and emotional progress.
-LCS is a college-preparatory school with an emphasis on academic excellence through the IB Diploma Program; therefore, the university counseling trajectory begins for our students in grade nine and follows a strategic continuum gaining depth and scope through grades ten and eleven.
-The program culminates in the university application process during semester one of grade 12, whereby matriculation to a tertiary institution is the goal and expectation for each student.
+At the high school level, the counselors assume two responsibilities: guidance and university counseling, with the goal of supporting students in becoming self-reflective, academically successful, healthy, and responsible young adults.
+The counselors regularly meets with teachers to keep track of students’ academic, social and emotional progress.
+LCS is a college-preparatory school with an emphasis on academic excellence through the IB Diploma Program; therefore, the university counseling trajectory begins for our students in Grade 9 and follows a strategic continuum gaining depth and scope through Grades 10 and 11.